-We strongly recommend you develop within a virtual environment (from virtualenv, venv or conda).
-It is best to have at least one virtual environment with Python 2.7 and one with Python 3.x.
+We strongly recommend you develop within a virtual environment (from virtualeny, veny or conda).

 9.4 Getting the source code

 We use the Git version control system.
 The best way to contribute is through GitHub.
 You will first need a GitHub account, and you should then fork the repository at GitHub Repository (see http://help.github.com/en/articles/fork-a-repo).